Chart Color Schemes

 Calista is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Calista, as per the latest Census evaluation, 87.6% of dwellings were houses with the remaining 12.4% being other types such as semi-detached homes and apartments.
-In comparison, Perth metropolitan area had 93.0% houses and 7.0% other dwellings.
-Home ownership in Calista stood at 22.4%, with mortgaged properties making up 44.5% and rented dwellings accounting for 33.1%.
-The median monthly mortgage repayment in the area was $1,300, lower than Perth metro's average of $1,724.
-The median weekly rent figure in Calista was recorded at $275, compared to Perth metro's $315.
-Nationally, Calista's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+The dwelling structure in Calista, as per the latest Census, consisted of 87.6% houses and 12.4% other dwellings (semi-detached, apartments, 'other' dwellings), whereas Perth metro had 93.0% houses and 7.0% other dwellings.
+Home ownership in Calista stood at 22.4%, with mortgaged dwellings at 44.5% and rented ones at 33.1%.
+The median monthly mortgage repayment was $1,300, lower than Perth metro's average of $1,724.
+The median weekly rent in Calista was $275, compared to Perth metro's $315.
+Nationally, Calista's mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing